rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 ### Clean environments

-One thing that a dedicated CI server helps prevent is the problem that code works on one developer's machine, but not another.
+One thing that a dedicated CI server helps prevent is the problem that code works on one developer's machine, but not on another's.
 Perhaps it is due to a dependency missing on one developer's machine.

 With a CI server, the one true environment is the CI server's environment.